marialyk77/Avocado_Sales/README.md

 Column data types were corrected.
 The column [Total Volume] was attributed as a whole number, given that avocados are normally sold in single units and not by weight.

-The columns [Small Bags], [Large Bags], and [XLarge Bags] were also attributed as whole numbers.
+The columns [Small Bags], [Large Bags], and [XLarge Bags] were attributed as decimal numbers.
 However, further discussion and clarification are needed from the stakeholders.

-The columns [Total Volume] and [Total Bags] were checked to ensure their numbers are the result of summing the corresponding columns:
+The columns [Total Volume] and [Total Bags] were verified to ensure their values are the sum of their respective constituent columns:

-        -[Total Volume]  corresponding columns: [4046] , [4225] , [4770] .
+         [Total Volume] is the sum of the values in the columns: [4046], [4225], and [4770].

-        -[Total Bags]  corresponding columns: [Small Bags], [Large Bags], and [XLarge Bags].
+         [Total Bags] is the sum of the values in the columns: [Small Bags], [Large Bags], and [XLarge Bags].

          Result: No compatibility.